MISO: Monitoring Inactivity of Single Older Adults at Home using RGB-D Technology: Results

-To evaluate the accuracy of the inactivity detection, video capture sessions with controlled motion and no-motion behaviors were conducted in laboratory, office, and homes, with five different background scenarios, as shown in Fig. \ref{fig.15}.
+\textbf{(\Romannum{1}) Motion detection}.
+To evaluate the detection accuracy, video capture sessions with controlled motion and no-motion behaviors were conducted.
 A person started with continuous movement (about 30 seconds), then went to no movement at all (about 10 seconds), and then started continuous movement again (about 20 seconds).
-This process was repeated 70 times and 70 short videos were recorded.
+This process was repeated 70 times and 70 short videos were recorded in laboratories, offices, and homes, as illustrated in Fig. \ref{fig.15}.
 The ground truth for these events, i.e., humans appear/disappear, movement starts/ends) is labeled manually as frame numbers in the videos.

 Four types of errors are evaluated frame-wise.
-Human detection false positives (HuFP) and false negatives (HuFN), and motion detection false positives (MoFP) and false negatives (MoFN), are shown in Table \ref{tab3}. \footnote{From seventy video recordings with controlled motion/no-motion behaviors.} To calculate the motion FN, we simply assume that during continuous movement periods, all frames are motion positive, although there are sometimes short pauses ($\ll$1s) in transitions of body movement.
+Human detection false positives (HuFP) and false negatives (HuFN), and motion detection false positives (MoFP) and false negatives (MoFN), are shown in Table \ref{tab3}. \footnote{From seventy video recordings with controlled motion/no-motion behaviors.} To calculate the motion FN, it was assumed that during continuous movement periods, all frames are motion positive, although there are sometimes short pauses ($\ll$1s) in transitions of body movement.
 During periods of complete motionlessness, all frames are labeled as motion-negative.